Definition of Crypto, Bitcoin and Bitcoin Cash

 Ultimately, if the government doesn't feel any obligation to respect the rights of Megaupload's customers—and it clearly doesn't—it's not going to suddenly feel differently if the target of its next investigation is a more mainstream service.
 The scope of its seizure here was breathtaking and they took no steps to engage in what the law calls "minimization," either before its searches and seizures or afterwards, by taking steps to return property to cloud computing users who it knew would be hurt.
 And now the government is trying to use standard contractual language to argue that any user of a cloud computing service has, at best, "severely limited" ownership rights in their property.
 Those who have been watching on the sidelines thinking that the issues in this case are just about Megaupload should take heed.

-From Real-Time Intercepts to Stored Records: Why Encryption Drives the Government to Seek Access to the Cloud
+From Real-Time Intercepts to Stored Records: Why Encryption Drives the Government to Seek Access to

 Peter P. Swire Ohio State University (OSU) - Michael E. Moritz College of Law April 12, 2012 Number of Pages in PDF File: 12